seungminl1998/ThesisPRJ/2022  June/README.md

 - $interaction variable is used to contain the number of interactions of a post.
 - $saved variable is used to contain the number of people who saved the corresponding post.

-The first two variables are going to be used to point at each other.
+The first two variables are going to be used to make the post div and the pop-up div point at each other.
+As it can be seen, the pop-up div has class moreInfo and its name will be the $y variable.
+Hence, everytiime a post div is clicked, the JQuery will check the clicked box ID which will be $x and will find the popup box with the same value $y.
+This way, the popup box corresponding to the clicked div will open.
+Moreover, in the end, we can see a close button.
+The close button is used to close the popup.
+It will also have an id of $y because we need to know which box to close.
+When the button is clicked, the clickHandlers function of JQuery explain above will be called.

 ```php
     <div class="pages-list-item">